mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 # Preparing your GCP Project

-Deploying your app locally is neat, but it's much more exciting if you can deploy it to the cloud where all users can access it.
-You'll need to take a few steps to set up GCP.
+Deploying your app locally is neat, but it's more exciting to publish to the cloud, where all of your users can access it.
+You'll need to take a few steps to configure your system to deploy to GCP.

 First, specify your GCP project's name in `gcloud`: